burnsaga/scripts/gradient-generator/README.md

 ## Usage

-1. Run the batch file and input image size, interpolation method, gradient type or rotation, and colors.
+1. Run the batch file then type desired image size, interpolation method, gradient type or rotation, and colors.

 ## Examples